-Slip and Fall Injuries
+Slip & Fall Injuries

 Even the most common, everyday activities we all engage in may lead to accidents causing injuries that can drastically change our lives.
 Picking up groceries, exercising in our local gym, simply carrying out our duties at work, or even just walking down the street can end up leaving us injured.
-Slip, trip, and fall incidents are some of the most common types of accidents that take place daily in the U.S. They range from slipping on a wet supermarket floor or an icy car park to falling off stairs or escalators, often because of loose or broken handrails, or tripping and falling on an uneven sidewalk or over a pothole.
+Slip, trip, and fall incidents are some of the most common types of accidents that take place daily in the U.S. They range from slipping on a wet supermarket floor or an icy car park to falling off stairs or escalators, often because of loose or broken handrails, or tripping and falling on an uneven sidewalk or a pothole.

 No matter how you came to experience a slip-and-fall accident, the outcome is the same: you end up falling, either from ground level or from a height, and injure yourself, perhaps even severely.
 While the classic comedic slipping on a banana peel may seem funny in a movie, the reality of such accidents can be very onerous, indeed.